 Currently, the mobile traffic coming to Shopify stores is increasing more and more so the “mobile-first” design is pretty important and it is the key feature for user experience.

 Regarding the mobile-first design, this guide explains specifically the mobile performance and how to optimize it, you can check it.

 Yes, you should remember this because we want the balance between the technical optimizations which don’t affect user experience, design or the UX, analyze and test.

 Relax and keep this article in your bookmarks to refer to as and when you need it, it will surely help you a lot when it comes to optimizing your page speed.
 Be your customers to experience in your own stores and you will realize much more than you imagine.
-The top 3 key-factor to make your page speed faster you can bear in your mind if you have a limitation on time or even your finance:
+Top 3 key-factors for PageSpeed Optimization are

 - Lazy load

 - Apps analysis and optimization